-May only be imposed by the EVCAA and/or at the recommendation of Honor Court as described below.
+Other sanctions or penalties may only be imposed by the EVCAA and/or at the recommendation of Honor Court as described below.
 Circumstances and the level/severity of the violation will determine the sanction or combination of sanctions.

 Levels of Violation